myshkin5/effective-octo-garbanzo/README.md

 #### Response Statuses

 `201 - Created`: The garbanzo was successfully created.

 `400 - Bad Request`: The request was malformed and could not be processed.
 The [standard error body](#standard-error-response-body) is returned.

+`409 - Conflict`: The parent octo could not be found.
+The [standard error body](#standard-error-response-body) is returned.

 `500 - Internal Server Error`: Returned when there is an internal server error.
 The [standard error body](#standard-error-response-body) is returned.

 #### Created Response Body